 The Monosaccharide Structure

-Monosaccharides are created out of hydroxyl groups and carbonyl group.
+Monosaccharides are created out of hydroxyl groups and carbonyl groups.
 The carbonyl group is made out of carbons, which are capable of forming up to four bonds.
-These carbon molecules bonds together in various ways, and one of the carbons in the carbon chain will form a double bond with an oxygen atom.
+These carbon molecules bond together in various ways, and one of the carbons in the carbon chain will form a double bond with an oxygen atom.
 The presence of this carbon-oxygen double bond creates the carbonyl group.
-Note that if the carbonyl group is foundat the end of the china, it means that the monosaccharide is within the aldose family.
+Note that if the carbonyl group is found at the end of the chain, it means that the monosaccharide is within the aldose family.
 If the carbon-oxygen double found within the middle of the chain it means the monosaccharide is part of the ketose family.